25 Nov IN-HOUSE VS AGENCY

 - Focus – Your in-house team does nothing but marketing for you and cash their paycheck.

-- Expenses – A successful marketing team uses SEO tools, requires consistent training to keep up with industry trends, and often outsources freelancers if your employees aren’t trained in everything you need to accomplish your goals.
+- Expenses – A successful marketing team uses SEO tools.
+In fact, this is another reason why an agency is a better idea.
+SEO training requires consistent CEU clases to keep up with industry trends.
+In-house marketing departments typically freelancers if your employees aren’t trained in everything you need to accomplish your goals.
 You can usually count on an agency to have the necessary tools already at their disposal, so you don’t have to fund them independently.
 Capability and Scalability – When putting together your team, you are limited to the skills found within your applicant pool and the resources you have to work with.
 Assembling your dream marketing team can be a long and costly process.
 In-house teams often have less access to specialized skill sets.
 Similarly, any employee turnover can offset the balance of your team and lead to setbacks.
 This puts pressure on the remaining staff, which could lead to lagging performance.
 Compare this to an agency, where there is no risk of your strategy being put on hold.

 At Silesky, we pride ourselves on being an outside agency with an in-house attitude.
 Want to learn more about what that means?
 Give us a call.